ebarretodev/tracktian.frontend/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-*Important: must running a server on (http://localhost:5000), to use a local server JSON-Server run `json-server --watch server/db.json`
+*Important: must running a server on (http://localhost:5000) or other api of your choice, you can edit on `src/helpers/LocalApi.ts`, to use a local server JSON-Server run `json-server --watch server/db.json`

 ### `npm run deploy`

-This scripts update the info on Github Pages, using the dist folder files.
+This scripts update the info on Github Pages, using the dist folder files, so berfore runing execute `npm run build`

 ### `npm run build`